-Forklifts have a capacity plate to tell the user what loads are safe to lift.
-If the plate says the capacity is 30,000 pounds or less then that capacity is rated for a load with a center of gravity 24" from the face of the forks.
+Forklifts have a capacity data plate to tell the user what loads are safe to lift.
+The data plate will indicate the maximum lifting capacity of the machine to the full extension height of the mast and a specified load center for a given configuration.
+If the plate says the capacity is 30,000 pounds or less then that capacity is rated for a load with a center of gravity 24 inches from the face of the forks.
 Most pallets are 48" x 48" and have a 24" CG if the weight of the load is evenly distributed.
 If the forklift capacity is greater than 30,000 pounds then the label will rate the load at a 36" or 48" center of gravity since larger forklifts usually lift physically larger loads.

 You can use field calculations to estimate the forklift's reduced lifting capacity if manufacturer's instructions are not available.
 This calculation method will not produce exact load reduction figures, so use this method only as a guideline.
 The forklift manufacturer is the source of more precise information.

-Assume a situation where a forklift truck that has a 5,000 pound capacity at a 24 inch load center needs to handle a load whose center is 36 inches from the front face of the forks in the horizontal direction.
+Assume a situation where a forklift truck that has a 5,000 pound capacity at a 24-inch load center needs to move a load whose center is 36 inches from the front face of the forks in the horizontal direction.
 The first thing to recognize is that the actual load center distance of 36 inches exceeds the standard load center distance of 24 inches on which the 5000 pound capacity is based, so the safe load capacity is actually less than 5000 pounds.

-To estimate the truck's safe load capacity at a 36-inch load center, take the rated load center and divide it by the actual load center.
-Then multiply this number by the stated capacity to get the new approximate safe load capacity:
+To estimate the truck's safe load capacity with a load that has a 36-inch load center, take the standard load center (24 inches) and divide it by the actual load center (36 inches), and then multiply the result by the forklift's stated capacity to get the new approximate safe load capacity: